-Dogs tend to be creatures of routine.
+Dogs tend to be creatures of habit.
 Changes in daily behavior are usually symptoms of underlying physical or mental health concerns.
 With frequent urination, drinking more water (polydipsia) is often the culprit.
-But, there may be a number of medical, environmental, or other causes for the increased thirst.
+But there may be a number of medical, environmental, or other causes for the increased thirst.
 Identifying what’s causing your dog to pee so much is essential to treating and resolving the urination problem.

 Reasons for frequent urination can be simple to pinpoint.
 These might include a rise in temperature or activity, leading your dog to drink more water.
 However, excessive urination may also be a symptom of a number of serious medical conditions.
 It’s important for owners to recognize when a veterinarian visit is needed.